brentp/poverlap/README.md

     location.
 This is a very basic start toward something like Bickels work for ENCODE that can preserve local structure

+    a) allows shuffing intervals in `a` to a new location inside the interval that contains them in `b`.

  2) given the `a` and `b` BED files specified in order, the default is to shuffle only the `b` BED file.
 However, both files may be shuffled with `shuffle_both` argument to poverlap.